-The housing market in 2017 is strong.
-Home prices continue to go up in most parts of the country.
+Will the housing market remain strong and robust in 2018?
+In 2017, we saw home prices continue to go up in most parts of the country.

 And it gets better!
 We are more than halfway through the year, and not only have mortgage rates not gone up much after the Fed hiked rates several times.
 Home loan rates have actually dropped!